tezzachris/GARCH/README.md

 # Option Pricing via Characteristic function

 The option price of a European call/put on can be computed using the formula in [1] at Equation (11), that leverages the inversion formula of Gil-Pelaez.

+# Data

+The risk free rate is freely available for download at: https://fred.stlouisfed.org/series/TB3MS The S&P500 data (returns and option data) was download via Refinitiv Eikon Datastream

  ## References